Interactive courses provide learners in-browser coding challenges with guided feedback.

 Each interactive course has both videos and challenges.
 The videos contain the actual instructor, on-screen, guiding you through a concept.
 The information that is being taught is covered in that downloadable slide option on the landing page.

 After a video is watched, you'll move into the interactive elements of the course.
-This all takes place within the browser in a code editor we provide - so you won't need any kind of editor of your own.
-An example of what a typical interactive challenge and interface looks like can be seen below.
+This all takes place within the browser in a code editor we provide, so you won't need any kind of editor of your own.
+An example of what a typical interactive challenge and interface look like can be seen below.
 We've broken this up into parts to help you connect the dots:

 A: Challenge overview: Covers the target goal of the challenge.
 It will include the module you're working with and a brief overview of what you'll be doing for the challenge.